-As discussed further in Note D, the External Investment Manager is treated as a wholly owned portfolio company of MSCC and is included as part of our Investment Portfolio.
-At June 30, 2014, Main Street had a receivable of \$0.5 million due from the External Investment Manager which included approximately \$0.4 million related to operating expenses incurred by the Internal Investment Manager to support the External Investment Manager's business, along with a dividend declared but not paid for approximately \$60,000.
+As discussed further above, the External Investment Manager is treated as a wholly owned portfolio company of MSCC and is included as part of our Investment Portfolio.
+At September 30, 2014, Main Street had a receivable of \$1.2 million due from the External Investment Manager which included approximately \$1.0 million related to operating expenses incurred by the Internal Investment Manager required to support the External Investment Manager's business, along with dividends declared but not paid by the External Investment Manager of approximately \$0.2 million.

 In June 2013, we adopted a deferred compensation plan for the non-employee members of our board of directors, which allows the directors at their option to defer all or a portion of the fees paid for their services as directors and have such deferred fees paid in shares of our common stock within 90 days after the participant's end of service as a director.
-As of June 30, 2014, \$0.6 million of directors' fees had been deferred under this plan.
+As of September 30, 2014, \$0.6 million of directors' fees had been deferred under this plan.
 These deferred fees represented 18,672 shares of our common shares.
 These shares will not be issued or included as outstanding on the consolidated statement of changes in net assets until each applicable participant's end of service as a director, but will be included in operating expenses and weighted average shares outstanding on our consolidated statement of operations as earned.